stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 * Compiler options
 * Configuration for how to bundle the application into a package

-Many of these project files allow you to build commands, sometimes very sophisticated ones.
+Many of these project files allow you to build additional commands, sometimes very sophisticated ones.
 A simple example is the set of scripts in a Node.js `package.json` file: